doesn't satisfy our craving, the act of revenge doesn't deliver justice, it prolongs hostility and leads to other acts of vengeance,

 Roger Vaughan, executioner of Owen Tudor, went to the block within the town walls of Chepstow, his death was the last in this chain of retaliatory acts.
 No one avenged his death, although one Guto'r Glyn, Welsh bard and poet and an adherent to the Yorkist's did call for vengeance on his behalf.

-Vengeance, in what ever time period, is one of the worst of human traits, but it is an intriguing one none the less.
+Vengeance, in what ever time period, is one of the worst of human traits, but it is an intriguing one nonetheless.

 So, what is vengeance?

 It is a word often used to explain and justify violence, and the violent actions of Jasper Tudor, Edward IV and John Clifford, were an act of personal vengeance.
-The actions of these three men was allowed to happen because medieval law permitted vengeance, and as long as this kind of action is sanctioned by the king and carried out by one of his nominated officers it was not murder.
+The actions of these three men were allowed to happen because medieval law permitted vengeance, and as long as this kind of action is sanctioned by the king and carried out by one of his nominated officers it was not murder.

 Let me end with the words of Martin Luther King Jr

 "The old law of 'an eye for an eye' leaves everybody blind."